A topic from the subject of Quantification in Chemistry.

 Significance:

 This experiment demonstrates the difference between quantitative and qualitative analysis.
-Titration is a quantitative analysis technique that determines the concentration of a substance, while flame testing is a qualitative analysis technique that identifies the presence or absence of specific substances.
-Both techniques are important for chemical analysis.
+Titration is a quantitative analysis technique that determines the concentration of a substance, while flame testing is a qualitative analysis technique that identifies the presence of specific elements.
+Both techniques are important for chemical analysis and are often used together to provide a complete understanding of a sample's composition.

 Share on: